interstar/wchnt/wchnt-lang/doc/intro.md

      ]
     ]

 But no more.
-The other labels here are required.
+The other labels here are necessary.

 #### Sum Types